MegaRedHand/network-simulator/README.md

 - **MAC Address**: The MAC address of the host.
 This is only visible in the Link Layer.
 - **IP Address**: The IP address of the host.
 This is always visible.
 - **Connect Device Button**: This button allows you to connect the host to another device.
 First press the Connect Device button and then click on the device you want to connect to.
 This will create an edge between the two devices.
 You can only connect devices if the host and the other device have free interfaces.
-This button has a keyboard shortcut.
-Pressing **C** and then clicking on another device will also connect the devices, if they have free interfaces.
-TODO: Completar el manejo de interfaces del host
+When you connect a host to another device, it will link the first two unused interfaces of each device.
+You can change the interfaces used to connect the devices by selecting the [edge](#devices-interfaces) that connects them.
 - **Delete Device Button**: This button allows you to delete the host from the network.
 This will also delete all edges connected to this host.
 - **Program Runner Section**: This section includes a dropdown to select a program and a second button to start the program after selecting the program inputs.